 Hall Render Alerts provide up-to-date information on topics ranging from general health law to health care reform, HIPAA, employment law, health information technology and health care tax news.

-Hall Render is pleased to announce attorney John Bowen has joined the firm's Indianapolis office.
+Hall Render is pleased to announce attorney Benjamin Waters has joined the firm's Philadelphia office.

 The Hall Render Blog brings together information on a wide variety of health care topics, including long-term care, labor and employment, litigation and health information technology.